harshnisar/ml-india/_posts/2016-12-19-ml-india-nips-conference-2016-highlights.md

 ---
 layout: post
-title: "NIPS Conference 2016: Event Updates"
+title: "NIPS Conference 2016: Event highlights"
 excerpt: "The Conference and Workshop on Neural Information Processing Systems (NIPS) is a machine learning and computational neuroscience conference held every December.
 The conference is a single track meeting that includes invited talks as well as oral and poster presentations of refereed papers, followed by parallel-track workshops that up to 2013 were held at ski resorts.
 According to Microsoft Academic Search, NIPS is the top conference on machine learning."

 tags: [india, machine learning, data science, CVPR, 2015]